3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Results and Discussion

 All of these results provide strong evidence that the main factor that produces the observed effects is the radial magnetic field.
 Regarding the double-coil case, since the initial radial field is very small, the appearance of $B_r$ could be explained by the advection of the axial field given by the non-axisymmetrical compression of the imploding plasma (as described by Fig. \ref{fig: diagramaVector}).
-If the radial field appears as a consequence of the compression of $B_z$, then that might explain why there is not much difference in the cases of $B_{z0}=0.18$ T and $B_{z0}=0.26$ T when looking at the time evolution of $v_{\theta}$ (see Fig. \ref{fig: Vt}A), since $B_z \cdot v_r$ would have to be dependent of $z$ for $B_r$ to appear (considering ideal MHD $\dot{\mathbf{B}}=\nabla \times (\vec{v} \times \vec{B})$).
+If the radial field appears as a consequence of the compression of $B_z$, then that might explain why there is not much difference in the cases of $B_{z0}=0.18$ T and $B_{z0}=0.26$ T when looking at the time evolution of $v_{\theta}$ (see Fig. \ref{fig: Vt}A), since $B_z \cdot v_r$ would have to be dependent on $z$ for $B_r$ to appear (considering ideal MHD $\dot{\mathbf{B}}=\nabla \times (\vec{v} \times \vec{B})$).
 And given that zippering is fairly small and similar for both cases (see Fig. \ref{fig:Zipp}B), both $B_z$ and $v_r$ should be fairly homogeneous with respect to $z$, which means that the radial field induced in both cases could be similar.
-This could indicate that past a certain $B_{z0}$, given the zippering suppressing effects of the axial field, the resulting $B_r$ induced would be not increase much.
-All of this highlights the importance of measuring the evolution of the radial field in a Gas-puff, since this has not been done experimentally (although there is a paper where the authors mention that they were able to measure the radial field in a Gas-puff \cite{maron2023}, these results have not been published at time of writing), and it could be fundamental to understanding the self-generated rotation effect.
+This could indicate that past a certain $B_{z0}$, given the zippering-suppressing effects of the axial field, the increase in $B_r$ through the advection of $B_z$ would begin to slow down as the applied field gets bigger.
+This interpretation is supported by recent measurements of the axial distribution of the radial field in a magnetized Gas-puff~\cite{cvejic2026}, which show that the value of $B_r$ can be quite large (up to 3 T), and the direction and magnitude of the field is correlated with the angle of inclination of the plasma border in the probed region.
+Here, near the center where the plasma is straight the magnitude of the field is smaller than in the electrodes where the plasma curves, and in the cathode the direction of $B_r$ is opposite to that in the anode, where the plasma curves in the opposite direction as well.